 Developers are starting to embed their messaging applications with “end-to-end” encryption, which means only people who are supposed to receive the message can read the information.
 Being more advanced than normal encryption, “end-to-end” encryption keeps the information encrypted even when it reaches the server so that hackers cannot access the information just by invading the server.
 However, encryption has neither been completely successful in locking hackers out nor satisfying the data security needs of enterprises.
 Meanwhile, with blockchain technology, the data is secured as well as well-recorded on the chain, avoiding the risk of deleting or losing data.

 The decentralized nature of blockchain technology means that any attempt to hack the information requires changes of all information on one device or the whole chain together.
 Moreover, while keeping the data available forever on the chains, blockchain’s verification algorithms ensure that only the authorized can decode and access the data.
 These four applications are just a few of the many potential ways that blockchain technology can be deployed to advance and improve cybersecurity.
 Nevertheless, regardless of how or where blockchain is employed, the key feature of blockchain when it comes to cybersecurity would be decentralization.
 Once all the network traffic and data are no longer held in the same central space, invasion of the network and stealing information become much more challenging for hackers.

 As one of the leading Blockchain Technology Agents in the region, credited as the top 3 “Blockchain Development Company” in Viet Nam by GoodFirms, Sota Tek is confident to become your trustworthy partner in Blockchain-related Projects.
-Our team of experienced developers provided clients around the globe with high-quality, innovative Blockchain Solutions such as Smart Contract Development & Audit, Web Development Services, etc.
+Our team of experienced blockchain developers provided clients around the globe with high-quality, innovative Blockchain Solutions such as Smart Contract Development & Audit, Web Development Services, etc.